MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/log-analyze-usage.md

 |**SetUsageLogStorageAccount**|A call is  made to specify the location of the Azure Rights Management service logs.|
 |**UpdateTemplate**|A call is  made from the Azure portal to update an existing template.|

+#### Protection usage logs and M365 unified audit log
+File access and denied events do not currently include file name and are not accessible in the M365 unified audit log.
+These events will be enhanced to be standalone useful and added from the Rights Management Service at a later date.

 ## PowerShell reference